pw4rn3r/ECE382/labs/lab8/index.md

 3. Your robot must find and exit through Door 3.
 4. The robot with a lowest adjusted time will be the winner.
 5. Each collision with a wall will add an additional 20 seconds to your total time.
+6. You cannot hard code the path through the maze.
+You must use your sense and avoid algorithms to navigate through the maze.

 ## Prelab